serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 ### FAQ

-#### Is it one monolith Lambda or one Lambda per serverless page?

-One master lambda is provisioned, then CloudFront behind the scenes creates replicas at the edge locations.
-There are a few reasons why all pages are deployed onto one lambda:

-- Simplicity.
-One lambda responsible for server side rendering or serving the API requests is very easy to manage.
-On the other hand, one lambda per page is a large surface area for a web app.
-For example a next application with 40+ pages would have resulted in 40+ lambda functions to maintain.

-- Deployment speed.
-Is much faster building and deploying one lambda function.

-Of course there are tradeoffs ...
-An architecture using one lambda per page in theory results in lower boot times.
-However, the implementation of this component is designed to ensure a minimum amount of compute happens at the Lambda@Edge.

 #### How do I interact with other AWS Services within my app?

 See `examples/dynamodb-crud` for an example Todo application that interacts with DynamoDB.